In This Article About VA Disability for Vets With Prostate Cancer:

 Veterans with service-connected disabilities that can’t work may be eligible for Total Disability Individual Unemployability benefits.
 For example, suppose a veteran is eligible for prostate cancer veterans disability benefits and is too sick to work.
 Our Individual Unemployability lawyers may argue that veteran can’t work because of his service-connected disabilities and is therefore eligible for TDIU VA compensation benefits.

-Individual Unemployability benefits pay the same as a 100% VA disability rating.
+Individual Unemployability benefits would give you the same amount of money as a 100% VA disability rating.
 However, you are not required to obtain a 100% rating to be eligible.
 The VA has a complicated formula to determine your eligibility for VA unemployability benefits that is different from your standard rating.

 Veterans with prostate cancer will have a C&P exam at some point where the examiner will ask about prostate cancer residuals.
 The examiner will ask about urine leakage, and the need for absorbent material and the number of times the veteran must change the absorbent material each day.
 Veterans with constant urine leakage are often unable to work and may be eligible for Individual Unemployability benefits.